 NOTE: The State of Louisiana reserves the right to revise this schedule.
-Revisions, if any, before the Proposal Submission Deadline will be formalized by the issuance of an addendum to the RFP.
+Revisions, if any before the Proposal Submission Deadline, will be formalized by the issuance of an addendum to the RFP.

 Proposal Submittal

 Firms or individuals who are interested in providing services requested under this RFP must submit a proposal containing the mandatory information specified in the section.
-The proposal must be received in hard copy (printed) version by the RFP Coordinator on or before 4:00 PM Central Daylight Time on the date specified in the Schedule of Events.
+The proposal must be received in hard copy (printed) version by the RFP Coordinator on or before 4:00 PM Central Standard Time on the date specified in the Schedule of Events.
 FAX or e-mail submissions shall not be acceptable.
 Proposers mailing their proposals should allow sufficient mail delivery time to ensure receipt of their proposal by the time specified.
 The proposal package must be delivered at the Proposer's expense to:

 Brad Harris